warwickallen/algorithmic-pattern-generator/PORTING_INSTRUCTIONS.md

 See `PORTING_MAPPING.md` for a tabular mapping of old tests to new tests, including categories and files.

-# Porting Instructions: Complete test-suite-old.html to test-suite.html
+# Porting Instructions: Port test-suite-old.html to the new test-suite.html (Deprecated: test-suite-old.html)

 ## Overview

-You need to complete the port of all functionality from `test-suite-old.html` to the new `test-suite.html`.
-The new test suite has a modern jsTree-based interface and now contains a substantial portion of the ported tests.
-A few items remain to finish the port and to stabilise a small number of UI tests.
+The legacy `test-suite-old.html` is now deprecated.
+The live suite is `test-suite.html` with a jsTree-based interface and a manifest-driven file discovery model.
+All functionality has been ported to the new structure.

 ## Current State